Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Baseline Failure Analysis

-\paragraph{Asynchronous actor-critic ($N{=}2$).} Separate critic-then-actor optimization at the smallest scale showed near-zero KL divergence and 0\% PPO clipping, confirming that the gradient signal is too noisy for meaningful policy updates even with only 2 agents.
+\paragraph{Asynchronous actor-critic ($N{=}2$).} Separate critic-then-actor optimization at the smallest scale produced near-zero KL divergence and 0\% PPO clipping.
+This suggests that the policy-gradient signal remains too noisy to drive meaningful policy updates even with only 2 agents.